-Significance of the question being studied

-- o Applicant information including the training of the PI insofar as it enables them to perform the work proposed, qualifications of the collaborators, and the expertise they bring to the project - Quality of the work plan including novelty and innovation of the proposed project; additionally, projects that involve humans subjects will be evaluated on planned recruitment efforts - o Impact on advancement of diverse science - o Quality and adequacy of available resources and budget - o Impact-Risk of the proposal and how it will add to the field's overall knowledge and advancement - o Resubmissions will have the opportunity to provide a response to prior review - Award notifications: Prior to August 30, 2024

-A budget justification for the proposed research project is required and must be submitted with the application and within the allowable two-page limit.
+- Significance of the question being studied - o Applicant information including the training of the PI insofar as it enables them to perform the work proposed, qualifications of the collaborators, and the expertise they bring to the project - o Quality of the work plan including novelty and innovation of the proposed project; additionally, projects that involve humans subjects will be evaluated on planned recruitment efforts - o Impact on advancement of diverse science - o Quality and adequacy of available resources and budget - o Impact-Risk of the proposal and how it will add to the field's overall knowledge and advancement - o Resubmissions will have the opportunity to provide a response to prior review with the application and within the allowable two-page limit.
 However, if the application is to be awarded, a more detailed budget will be required and must be approved before the disbursement of funds.